 To Ben Dinh Tunnels:

-Another economical way but less complicated is joining a Cu Chi tunnels half-day tour by bus which cost from 370.000VND – 460.000VND, depending on the group size.
+Another economical way, but less complicated, is joining a Cu Chi tunnels half-day tour by bus, which costs from 370,000VND – 460,000VND, depending on the group size.

 2. Rent a car/bus with a driver

-A private car or bus from Ho Chi Minh to Cu Chi is the most expensive option as you can reach Ben Dinh within 1 and a half hours or less than 2 hours of driving to Ben Duoc.
-However, if you’re travelling with your family members or friends, a car/bus rental service would be a priority option, with pick-up and drop service included it, flexible departure time, and a comfortable journey with soft seats & air-condition.
+A private car or bus from Ho Chi Minh to Cu Chi is the most expensive option, as you can reach Ben Dinh within 1 and a half hours or less than 2 hours of driving to Ben Duoc.
+However, if you’re travelling with your family members or friends, a car/bus rental service would be a priority option, with pick-up and drop service included, flexible departure time, and a comfortable journey with soft seats & air-conditioning.

 3. By motorbike